degville/snap-docs/docs/explanation/how-snaps-work/channels-and-tracks.md

 After 30 days with no further updates, a branch will be closed automatically.
 The replacement snap will then be chosen as it would be with closed channels (see below).
 For example, *beta/fix-for-bug123* will fall back to *beta* after the *fix-for-bug123* branch is closed.

-See [Publish to a branch](/) for more details on how snap developers can use branches to publish temporary snap releases.
+See Snapcraft's [Manage revisions and releases](https://documentation.ubuntu.com/snapcraft/stable/how-to/publishing/manage-revisions-and-releases/) for more details on how snap developers can use branches to publish temporary snap releases.

 ## Closing channels